Religion in Ivory Coast: Christianity

+The Cathédrale Saint-Augustin in Yamoussoukro.

 About one-eighth of the population was Christian in the 1980s; more recent census put the Christian population at about 39.8% of the population.
 In general, Christianity is practiced by the middle class and in urban centers of the south.
 It is most prevalent among the Agni and Lagoon cultures of the southeast, least so among the Mandé of the northwest.
 Catholicism is the largest Christian denomination, but Methodist, Baptist, and a number of smaller mission churches also exist.

 Between the 2014 and 2021 censuses, the Christian share of the population increased from 33.9% to 39.8%.

+Roman Catholicism

+Interior of the Basilica of Our Lady of Peace in Yamoussoukro.

+About 17% of the population is Catholic.
+Catholicism made a brief appearance in Ivory Coast in the mid-seventeenth century and reappeared two centuries later when French missionaries began to work among the Agni.
+The first African Catholic mission in Ivory Coast was established in 1895, and the first African priest was ordained in 1934.
+In the 1980s, the Catholic Church operated seminaries and schools throughout the country.
+Although Ivory Coast is officially a secular state, the president expressed pride in Abidjan's large Catholic cathedral and alone funded construction of a basilica at Yamoussoukro, his birthplace, by 1990.
+Some villages have also adopted patron saints, whom they honor on both secular and religious holidays.

 Baháʼí Faith

 The Baháʼí Faith was first established in the country in the 1950s and given a push in 1990 of the arrival of about 200 Liberian refugees, by 1993 there was a small community of around 1000 Baháʼís living under the guidance of 25 local spiritual assemblies in Ivory Coast.